Updated on May 17th, 2023

 The leverage offered by most retail brokerages is bad.
 If your securities decline, you can be forced to sell when using leverage.
 This makes the likelihood of ‘blowing up’ much higher.

 Shelby Davis used leverage to boost his returns.
-He purchased a seat on the New York Stock Exchange which gave him access to lower margin rates than the typical investors.
+He purchased a seat on the New York Stock Exchange which gave him access to lower margin rates than most other investors.
 He used the maximum allowable amount of margin (slightly over 50%).
-The interest payments on his margin were tax deductable, which helped him save money on taxes.
+The interest payments on his margin were tax deductible, which helped him save money on taxes.

 Notice that Shelby Davis purchased about 50% of his stocks on margin.
 He did not leverage himself by 5x or 10x.
 This is extremely dangerous.
 He used a sensible amount of leverage that did not drastically increase his risk, yet significantly increased his returns.

 The combination of high quality insurers, low valuations, and leverage gave Shelby Davis very strong returns over a multi-decade period.
 He generated a 23.2% compound annual growth rate over his investing career.

 Shelby Davis invested in high-quality, well-managed insurers that were trading at a discount to fair value.

 He did not dart in and out of his favorite insurers.
 Shelby Davis held many of his largest investments through his entire investment career.
 Long-term investing helps investors compound wealth because it minimizes frictional costs and lets you reap the maximum amount of reward from your best (highest total return) ideas.

 When you constantly trade stocks you must always have ‘new ideas’.
 Sometimes your new ideas will be better than your old ideas.
 Often they are not better.
 Trading creates frictional costs from: